-- 6.6.1 Alongside a consultation exercise and the use of sectoral and employment forecasts, the PPG349 outlines the need for future trends to consider: - Demographically derived assessments of future employment needs (labour supply techniques); and - Analyses based on the past take-up of employment land and/or future property market requirements. - We outline below the scale of growth resulting from these alternatives, and the shortfalls in these approaches to estimating future floorspace requirements.
+- 6.6.1 Alongside a consultation exercise and the use of sectoral and employment forecasts, the PPG3 outlines the need for future trends to consider: - Demographically derived assessments of future employment needs (labour supply techniques); and - Analyses based on the past take-up of employment land and/or future property market requirements. - 6.6.2 We outline below the scale of growth resulting from these alternatives, and the shortfalls in these approaches to estimating future floorspace requirements.

-49 Paragraph: 033 Reference ID: 2a-033-20140306.
+&lt;sup>50 Paragraph: 033 Reference ID: 2a-033-20140306.